 Wi-Fi Protected Access (WPA): Overtaking the WEP is WPA.
-The recent implementations use PSK (preshaped key) known as WPA Personal and the TKIP (Temporal Key Integrity Protocol) is sued for encryption.
+The recent implementations use PSK (preshared key) known as WPA Personal, and the TKIP (Temporal Key Integrity Protocol) is used for encryption.

 Wi-Fi Protected Access version 2 (WPA2): The wireless security standard for 802.11i was finalized back in 2004.
 The most important fact that differs in WPA2 is the AES (Advance Encryption Standard) standard used.